Photos of ways Christmas is celebrated all around the world

 There are about 28 million Christians in India, according to the Pew Research Center.
 A church in Ahmedabad, India, is illuminated on Christmas Eve.

 Ukrainian servicemen attend a parade on Orthodox Christmas Eve in downtown Lviv, Ukraine.
 Since Feb.
-24, 2022 — when Russian leader Vladimir Putin launched what Ukrainian officials described as a "full-scale invasion" of the country — Ukrainians have celebrated their holiday while in conflict.
+24, 2022, when Russian leader Vladimir Putin launched Russia's full-scale invasion of the country, Ukrainians have celebrated their holiday while in conflict.

 The Latin Patriarch of Jerusalem leads a yearly Christmas procession outside the Church of the Nativity in Bethlehem.
-Thousands of people traveled from nearby towns and villages to attend the ceremony, the first such ceremony since the war in Gaza began in 2023.
+Thousands of people traveled from nearby towns and villages to attend the ceremony, the first one held since the war in Gaza began in 2023.

 In Iraq, people attend a Christmas Eve service at the Monastery of the Martyrs Mar Behnam and Marth Sarah, belonging to the Syriac Catholics in the town of Qaraqosh.
 The monastery is one of the oldest Christian monuments in Iraq, and dates to the 4th century, although some buildings are medieval.
 It was badly damaged by ISIS in 2015.